oletizi/avi-docs/src/site/docs/16.3/vip-allocation-using-ipam-or-dns/index.md

 </tbody>
 </table>

 For example, if Infoblox is the chosen provider, both IPAM and DNS profiles should be pointing to Infoblox.
-If Vantage is the chosen provider, the Vantage user has an option to use IPAM, DNS, or both.
+If Avi Vantage is the chosen provider, the Avi Vantage user has an option to use IPAM, DNS, or both.

 ## IPAM / DNS Support for Cloud Infrastructure

-This table lists the IPAM and DNS provider support available for each type of cloud (infrastructure) configured in Vantage.
+This table lists the IPAM and DNS provider support available for each type of cloud (infrastructure) configured in Avi Vantage.
 For example, when creating VirtualServices in OpenStack or AWS cloud, a separate configuration for IPAM is not needed/allowed as the cloud configuration has support for IPAM natively in Avi.
-However, Vantage DNS service can be still be used with these Clouds.
+However, Avi Vantage DNS service can be still be used with these Clouds.

 <table class="table table table-bordered table-hover">
 <tbody>